vtexdocs/dev-portal-content/docs/vtex-io/Reference/vtex-io-documentation-vtex-io-cli-installation-and-command-reference/vtex-io-documentation-vtex-io-cli-command-reference.md

 ### local token

-Prints the user's auth token and copies it to the clipboard.
+Prints the user auth token and copies it to the clipboard.

 #### Usage